Madhyamavyayoga: Synopsis

-The play takes place in the same forest in which the Pandava brothers are spending their exile, and commences with a Brahmin family of a mother, father, and their three sons being pursued by Ghatotkach, son of the demoness Hidimbā and the second Pandava prince, Bhima.
-Ghatotkach, however, is only doing his mother's bidding, for she has asked him to find some human for her to have as a meal.
-Upon capturing the Brahmin family, Ghatotkach states that he will release the family, as long as one individual becomes Hidimbā's dinner.
-In acts of selflessness, each person in the family strives to be taken by Ghatotkach in order to save the rest of the family.
+The play takes place in the same forest in which the Pandava brothers are spending their exile, and commences with a Brahmin family of a mother, father, and their three sons being pursued by Ghatotkacha, son of the demoness Hidimbā and the second Pandava prince, Bhima.
+Ghatotkacha, however, is only doing his mother's bidding, for she has asked him to find some human for her to have as a meal.
+Upon capturing the Brahmin family, Ghatotkacha states that he will release the family, as long as one individual becomes Hidimbā's dinner.
+In acts of selflessness, each person in the family strives to be taken by Ghatotkacha in order to save the rest of the family.
 The priest (the father) states that he will go to preserve his family.
 The mother protests that her husband means everything to her and that she has served her purpose as a mother so she must go.
 Both the first and second son argue that it is they instead that must save the family.
 Upon painfully discussing who will have to give their life to spare the other members of the family, the father confesses that the first son is his favorite, and the mother admits that the youngest is hers, leaving the middle son to be taken by Hidimbā.
 Before facing his fate, the middle son first asks permission to first quench his thirst at a nearby lake.

-After the priests' middle son has gone for some time, Ghatotkach worries that his mother's dinner time will soon pass, and he demands that the family give him the name of the middle son so that he may call him.
-The first son gives Ghatotkach the name madhyama, which literally means, “Middle one,” which, coincidentally, is also the title of Bhima, as he is the middle of the first three Pandava brothers.
+After the priests' middle son has gone for some time, Ghatotkacha worries that his mother's dinner time will soon pass, and he demands that the family give him the name of the middle son so that he may call him.
+The first son gives Ghatotkacha the name madhyama, which literally means, “Middle one,” which, coincidentally, is also the title of Bhima, as he is the middle of the first three Pandava brothers.
 As a result, Bhima believes that it is he that is being called, enters the scene, and takes charge of the situation, telling the priest that he is free to go and that he will take his place as Hidimbā's meal if necessary.

-In arguing, both Ghatotkach and Bhima notice that the other is rather proud; curious, Bhima inquires the identity of Ghatotkach's mother, only to find that he is indeed his son.
+In arguing, both Ghatotkacha and Bhima notice that the other is rather proud; curious, Bhima inquires the identity of Ghatotkach's mother, only to find that he is indeed his son.
 Bhima does not, however, say this right away.
 Instead they wrestle and argue longer, possibly for Bhima's own amusement.
-Finally, Bhima defeats Ghatotkach and lets the family to leave, but in despair Ghatotkach reminds Bhima of his promise that he will go in place of the priest's middle son.
-Bhima allows Ghatotkach to call his mother, who, upon entering the scene, immediately reveals the identity of Bhima to their son.
-Shocked and humbled by the sudden revelation, Ghatotkach repents for his ignorance.
+Finally, Bhima defeats Ghatotkacha and lets the family to leave, but in despair Ghatotkacha reminds Bhima of his promise that he will go in place of the priest's middle son.
+Bhima allows Ghatotkacha to call his mother, who, upon entering the scene, immediately reveals the identity of Bhima to their son.
+Shocked and humbled by the sudden revelation, Ghatotkacha repents for his ignorance.
 Hidimbā claims that her appetite is indeed satisfied by the return of her husband, and both families go their separate ways on good terms.